What Is a Handicap Race?

 The weight a horse carries in a handicap is derived from its OR, but several adjustments can alter the final number.

-Weight-for-age (WFA): In races with mixed age groups, younger horses receive an allowance.
+In races with mixed age groups, younger horses receive an allowance.
 A three-year-old running against older horses in July carries less weight than the raw OR difference suggests.
-The WFA scale is published by the BHA and changes monthly — it narrows as the season progresses because younger horses mature.
-Early-season three-year-olds in open handicaps carry a significant WFA advantage that the market frequently underprices.
+The WFA scale is published by the BHA and tightens as the season progresses — the allowance steps down at set calendar dates as younger horses mature, with the three-year-old reductions over 7f and 1m beginning on 1 August.
+Early-season three-year-olds in open handicaps carry a WFA advantage the market frequently underprices.

-Penalties: Some handicaps apply a penalty for recent winners — typically 5lb or 6lb on top of the allotted weight.
-A horse that won last time out may carry this penalty before its OR has been officially raised.
+Some handicaps apply a penalty for recent winners — typically 6lb on the Flat and 7lb over Jumps — on top of the allotted weight (on the Flat the figure is age-banded: 6lb for two- and three-year-olds, easing to 5lb then 4lb for older horses).
+A horse that won last time out may carry this penalty before its OR has officially been raised.
 If the official re-rating is less than the penalty, the horse is effectively over-weighted.
 If the re-rating exceeds the penalty, it is still well-in.
 Check which applies before you back.

-Claiming allowances: Apprentice jockeys (Flat) and conditional jockeys (NH) claim weight off the horse’s allotted burden — 3lb, 5lb, or 7lb depending on career wins.
-A 5lb claim on a horse that would otherwise carry top weight can transform its chances.
+Apprentice jockeys (Flat) and conditional jockeys (NH) claim weight off the horse’s allotted burden — 3lb, 5lb or 7lb depending on career wins, with the full 7lb claimed by the least experienced and the allowance shrinking as they ride more winners.
+A 5lb claim on a horse that would otherwise carry top weight can transform its chances, as the worked example above shows.
 The best claimers, attached to major yards, ride with skill beyond their experience level.
-Explore our full Betting Guide for how claiming allowances interact with pace and draw.

 Why Handicaps Are Where the Money Is